dotnet/dotnet-monitor/documentation/api/parameters.md

 ## Additional Notes

 ### Unsupported Parameters
 Currently some types of parameters are unable to be captured.
-When a method contains one of these unsupported types, the parameter's value will be captured as `<unsupported>`.
+When a method contains one of these unsupported types, the parameter's value will be represented as `<unsupported>`.
 Other parameters in the method will still be captured so long as they are supported.

 ### When to use `pid` vs `uid`